Sylius/SyliusResourceBundle/docs/state_machine.md

 ## Configuring Winzou as state machine`

-If Winzou state machine is on your requirements but Symfony workflow is not, you have nothing to do.
+If Winzou state machine is on your requirements you have nothing to do even if Symfony workflow is on your requirements too.

 But you can configure it explicitly: